Skip to ContentSkip to Navigation

 Listen Here Now!
 A Participatory Soundscape Approach to Biodiversity and Well-being in the City (2022/23)

-This project, financed by the Agricola School for Sustainable Society and the Strategy, Education and Research Interfaculty Grants program, proposes to study soundscapes in Groningen in an interdisciplinary context to assess how transformations of the urban environment impact both humans and non-humans through attention to the sonic.
-Given the challenges presented by urbanization, our study proposes to develop the first interdisciplinary framework to measure soundscapes in relation to three inter-related criteria: biodiversity, place attachment, and environmental well-being.
-To make these connections, this project focuses on measuring and comparing soundscapes from different local areas types (e.g. residential/industrial…) to assess how contrasting sound environments differently impact biodiversity and well-being in these areas.
-These comparisons will later serve as the basis for discussions with urban and spatial planners aiming to enhance the city’s soundscape for optimal health and liveability.
+This project, financed by the Agricola School for Sustainable Society and the Strategy, Education and Research Interfaculty Grants program, studied soundscapes in Groningen in an interdisciplinary context to assess how transformations of the urban environment impact both humans and non-humans through attention to the sonic.
+Given the challenges presented by urbanization, our study developed the first interdisciplinary framework to measure soundscapes in relation to three inter-related criteria: biodiversity, place attachment, and environmental well-being.
+To make these connections, this project focused on measuring and comparing soundscapes from different local areas types (e.g. residential/industrial…) to assess how contrasting sound environments differently impact biodiversity and well-being in these areas.
+These comparisons served as the basis for discussions with urban and spatial planners aiming to enhance the city’s soundscape for optimal health and liveability.
+The project culminated in a number of soundscapae performances and improvisations presented at the Noorderzon Festival in Groningen in 2023.

 VOW: Voices of Women Erasmus+ Grant 2021-2024

-This project, initiated by the University of Stavanger, with the University of Groningen and Onsnabrück University seeks to contribute to the familiarization of higher education students, music and art audiences, and the general public, with musical works created by women.
-The higher education contextualization of this objective will be achieved as an approach for the whole institution: by focusing on the VOW repertory, its performance, its analysis and related research and dissemination initiatives in the involved institutions.
-VOW will achieve a wide-spread “ripple-effect” aimed at a deeper level of inclusivity of all voices as equal contributors to the artistic canon.
-The second aim is establishing a European, international VOW network and corresponding “Roadmap for the promotion of Voices of Women”.
+VOW was initiated by the University of Stavanger, with the University of Groningen and Onsnabrück University seeks to contribute to the familiarization of higher education students, music and art audiences, and the general public, with musical works created by women.
+The higher education contextualization of this objective was achieved as an approach for the whole institution: by focusing on the VOW repertory, its performance, its analysis and related research and dissemination initiatives in the involved institutions.
+VOW sought to stimulate a wide-spread “ripple-effect” aimed at a deeper level of inclusivity of all voices as equal contributors to the artistic canon.
+The second aim was to establish a European, international VOW network and corresponding “Roadmap for the promotion of Voices of Women”.

-During the three year period, a series of training workshops, concerts, symposiums and digital materials will be organized, created and disseminated to create greater exposure for women's compositions and artistic voices.
-We focus upon MA educational programs to offer new methods for researching women's biographies and cultural contributions such as rescaping and practice based research.
+During the three year period, a series of training workshops, concerts, symposiums and digital materials were organized, created and disseminated to create greater exposure for women's compositions and artistic voices, including a three day conference at the University of Groningen with scholars from the international field.
+We focused upon MA educational programs to offer new methods for researching women's biographies and cultural contributions such as rescaping and practice based research.

 Gender Dynamics in the Dutch Music Industry - KIEM NWO Internataionalization Grant 2018/2019